glasscaleb/material2-carousel/README.md

 [![Material2 Carousel](./projects/demo/src/assets/Biglogo.png)](https://github.com/gabrielbusarello/material2-carousel)

 ## EXTRA NOTICE
+-- Caleb Glass --

-This version has been further forked to upgrade it to use Angular 11 and Angular 12.
+This version has been further forked to upgrade it to use Angular 11 and Angular 12 and Angular 13.

 ## NOTICE
 Hi guys, how are you?